rchasgex31710791/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the importance of creating user-friendly and robust software, as well as the ongoing challenge developers face in anticipating and accommodating users' potential mistakes.

+# 2023-11-27
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+Invest time in planning and designing your solution before diving into implementation.
+Remember that comments and documentation are as important as the code itself.
+Test your code thoroughly and frequently, and embrace version control to manage changes effectively.
+Lastly, continuously learn and stay updated with the latest technologies and best practices in your field."